-- Maintain and enhance active promotion of the sustainable management of New Zealand's deepwater fisheries - Respond to negative publicity and misinformation about New Zealand deepwater fisheries - Align with and support like-minded groups to deliver sustainable fisheries management outcomes - Seek further opportunities to build constructive relationships with groups who have an interest in the marine environment - Support training programmes including post-graduate scholarships.
+- Maintain active promotion of the sustainable management of New Zealand's deepwater fisheries - Respond to negative publicity and misinformation about New Zealand deepwater fisheries - Align with and support like-minded groups to deliver sustainable fisheries management outcomes - Seek further opportunities to build constructive relationships with groups who have an interest in the marine environment - Support training programmes including post-graduate scholarships.

-- Improved public understandings and perceptions of New Zealand's deepwater fisheries - Improved levels of trust in the New Zealand deepwater seafood industry - International recognition for our sustainable fisheries management performances.
+- Improved public understanding and perception of New Zealand's deepwater fisheries - Improved levels of trust in New Zealand's deepwater seafood industry - International recognition for our sustainable fisheries management performances.